 6. Mutual Funds with Real Estate Exposure

 Just like an ETF, a mutual fund is a basket of securities that is wrapped in a fund.
 However, mutual funds do not trade on stock exchanges and can only be bought and sold at their net asset value (NAV) after markets close (4 PM EST on NYSE for example).
-The fee structure and taxation is also different between ETFs and mutual funds.
+The fee structure and taxation are also different between ETFs and mutual funds.
 Real estate mutual funds are mutual funds that hold a basket of securities related to real estate.
 These could include REITs, home builders, and other real estate companies.
 Some of the more popular ones are Vanguard Real Estate Index Investor (VGSIX) and DFA Real Estate Securities I (DFREX).

-Advantages of Investing in Mutual Funds with Real Estate Exposure:
+Advantages of Investing in Mutual Funds with Real Estate Exposure

 - Same as ETFs, there’s the benefit of instant diversification of a basket of real estate securities and REITs in a real estate mutual fund.